eu2026/yogis/content/en/_index.md

 The tour price covers food, accommodation, and transport during the tour. **It does** **not include the Sahasrara, Shri Adi Shakti and Guru Puja fees.**

-It is possible to **join half or a third of each route.** In that case the cost will be calculated on a **per-week basis.** The **weekly cost** of joining the tour is **200 Euros (150 Euros subsidized).** If you want to join the tour for just a few days, the daily cost is at 30 Euros.
+It is possible to join half or a third of each route.
+In that case the cost will be calculated on a per-week basis.
+The **weekly cost** of joining the tour is **200 Euros (150 Euros subsidized).** If you want to join the tour for just a few days, the daily cost is 30 Euros.

 If you are bringing your own car to the tour and allow the tour to use it, we will automatically calculate the subsidized tour fee for you!